chtrembl/azure-cloud/petstore/16-build-bicep-iac-template-configure-devops-pipeline-self-service-deployment-azure-infrastructure/README.md

 ```

-As seen above, this pipeline do not have a trigger on source code commits, it gets executed manually (self service from Azure DevOps).
+As seen above, this pipeline does not have a trigger on source code commits, it gets executed manually (self service from Azure DevOps).

 I am defining a parameters section with default values that can be overridden by the end user during self service.

-We define the Azure Service Connection ```azureServiceConnection: 'Azure'```
+We define the Azure Service Connection ```azureServiceConnection: 'Azure'``` (This is the Azure Resource Manager Service Connection we previously created)

 We define the Azure Service Connection ```templateFile: 'petstore/iac/bicep/db/main.bicep'```